liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/01-enabling-search-and-indexing-for-guestbook-entries.markdown

 ## Understanding Search and Indexing with Lucene

 Under the hood, Liferay uses Lucene, a Java search library, to implement its search and indexing functionality.
-Lucene is a Java search library which works by converting searchable entities into *documents*.
+Lucene works by converting searchable entities into *documents*.
 Lucene documents are not documents in the ordinary English sense of the word.
 Rather, they are Lucene constructs that correspond to searchable entities.
 After you implement an indexer for guestbook entries, a document will be created for each guestbook entry.
 When you implement the guestbook entry indexer, you'll specify which guestbook entry fields should be added to each guestbook entry document.
 All the guestbook entry documents are added to an index.
 When a Lucene index is searched, a *hits* object is returned that contains pointers to the documents that match the search query.
-Searching for guestbook entries via an index is faster than searching for entities directly since a direct search requires database queries that an index search avoids.
+Searching for guestbook entries via an index is faster than searching for entities in the database.

 ## Creating an Entry Indexer